A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Discussion And Future Work

 \subsection{Multi-Dimensional Evaluation Of Generalisation}

 Generalisation performance is usually reported using a single scalar value of test-time performance.
 However, this does not give us much information with which to compare and choose between methods.
 While better performance on a benchmark, all else being equal, probably means that a method is more useful, it is usually not clear to what extent the ordering of methods on a benchmark's leaderboard is representative of the hypothetical ordering of those methods on a real-world problem scenario for which we have to choose a method.
-To alleviate this, performance should be reported on multiple different testing context sets which evaluate different types of generalisation, and radar plots (such as those in \citep{osbandBehaviourSuiteReinforcement2020}) can be used to compare methods.
+To alleviate this, performance should be reported on multiple different testing context sets which evaluate different types of generalisation, and radar plots (such as those demonstrated by \shortciteR{osbandBehaviourSuiteReinforcement2020}) can be used to compare methods.
 This will be more useful for comparing methods in a more realistic way, as well as for practitioners choosing between methods.

 Very few environments have the context set required for this type of evaluation, and even those that do would require additional work to create the specific testing context sets.
-Hence, we recommend that future benchmarks for generalisation are designed to enable this type of evaluation.
-This requires building environments with controllable context sets as well as PCG components (\pararef{paragraph:procgengen}), as well as careful thought to create the variety of testing context sets, ensuring they match important types of generalisation.
-A first way of splitting up testing context sets might be by the type of variation between training and testing, as well as whether interpolation or extrapolation are required to generalise to that context set.
+Hence, we recommend that future benchmarks for ZSG are designed to enable this type of evaluation.
+This requires building environments with controllable context sets as well as PCG components (\cref{paragraph:procgengen}), as well as careful thought to create a variety of testing context sets, ensuring they match important types of generalisation.
+A first way of splitting up testing context sets might be by the type of variation between training and testing, as well as whether interpolation or extrapolation is required to generalise to that context set.
 There are likely many other ways, which may be domain-specific or general across many domains.